-Utah reported on Wednesday 1,363 new cases of COVID-19.
-For the past week, the positivity rate is 15.1% — well above the 5% that the Department of Health says indicates a flattening of the curve in the state.
+Utah reported 1,771 new cases of COVID-19 Saturday.
+For the past week, the positivity rate is 18.9% — well above the 5% that the Department of Health says indicates a flattening of the curve in the state.

-The seven-day average for daily cases is 1,283.
-Currently, a record 314 people are hospitalized for COVID-19, up from 258 a week ago.
-Of those people, 111 are in the ICU for treatment, which is also a record and accounts for about 73% of all ICU beds statewide.
+The seven-day average for daily cases is 1,804.
+Currently, 481 people are hospitalized for COVID-19 down from 581 a week ago.
+Of those people, 196 are in the ICU for treatment and 90% of all ICU beds statewide are occupied.

-The state reported six more people have died from the disease.
-So far, 993,995 people have been tested.
+The state reported Saturday 11 more people have died from the disease — but health officials said two people died before Dec.
+31. So far, 1,958,154 people have been tested.